PySimpleGUI/PySimpleGUI/docs/cookbook.md

 You'll find that starting with a Recipe will give you a big jump-start on creating your custom GUI.
 Copy and paste one of these Recipes and modify it to match your requirements.
 Study them to get an idea of what design patterns to follow.

 The Recipes in this Cookbook all assume you're running on a Python3 machine.
-If you are running Python 2.7 then your code will differ by 2 character.
+If you are running Python 2.7 then your code will differ by 2 characters.
 Replace the import statement:

     import PySimpleGUI as sg